lfulk33/plaid-explorer/README.md

 # Plaid Explorer

 A Python command-line application that connects to the Plaid financial API sandbox to retrieve, analyze, and report on account and transaction data.
-Built as a learning project to demonstrate real-world API integration patterns including authentication flows, data retrieval, error handling, and webhook processing.
+Built to demonstrate real-world API integration patterns including authentication flows, data retrieval, error handling, and webhook processing.

 ## Prerequisites